-HWH will adopt physical, technical, and organisational measures to ensure the security of personal data.
+HwH will adopt physical, technical, and organisational measures to ensure the security of personal data.
 This includes the prevention of loss or damage, unauthorised alteration, access or processing, and other risks to which it may be exposed by virtue of human action or the physical or natural environment.
 A summary of the personal data related security measures is provided below:

-- Prevent unauthorised persons from gaining access to data processing systems in which personal data are processed. - Prevent persons entitled to use a data processing system from accessing personal data beyond their needs and authorisations. - Ensure that personal data in the course of electronic transmission during transport cannot be read, copied, modified or removed without authorisation. - Ensure that access logs are in place to establish whether, and by whom, the personal data was entered into, modified on or removed from a data processing system. - Ensure that in the case where processing is carried out by a Data Processor, the data can be processed only in accordance with the instructions of the Data Controller. - Ensure that personal data is protected against undesired destruction or loss. - Ensure that personal data collected for different purposes can and is processed separately. - Ensure that personal data is not kept longer than necessary
+- Prevent unauthorised persons from gaining access to data processing systems in which personal data are processed. - Prevent persons entitled to use a data processing system from accessing personal data beyond their needs and authorisations. - Ensure that personal data in the course of electronic transmission during transport cannot be read, copied, modified or removed without authorisation (see below discussing contracts with third parties). - Ensure that access logs are in place to establish whether, and by whom, the personal data was entered into, modified on or removed from a data processing system. - Ensure that in the case where processing is carried out by a Data Processor, the data can be processed only in accordance with the instructions of the Data Controller. - Ensure that personal data is protected against undesired destruction or loss. - Ensure that personal data collected for different purposes can and is processed separately. - Ensure that personal data is not kept longer than necessary outsourcing services to a third party (including cloud computing services), they will identify whether the third party will process personal data on its behalf and whether the outsourcing will entail any third country transfers of personal data.
+In either case, it will make sure to include, in cooperation with the HwH Data Protection Officer, adequate provisions in the outsourcing agreement for such processing and third country transfers.